Decks

 Development Permit

-Can I build closer to the property line than what the bylaw allows?
+Can I build larger than what the bylaw allows?

-You can request a variance to any of the Land Use Bylaw regulations.
-You will explain why you are asking for the variance, and what makes your site unique that a variance should be considered.
+You can request a variance to any Zoning Bylaw regulations.
+You will need to explain why you are asking for the variance, and what makes your site unique that a variance should be considered.

 How long does it take to process?